Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Over the years, my husband and I have learned to navigate times of marital strife.
 I call tough seasons like those “relationship winters.”

 This storm rose after our first child was born.
 In the wake of postpartum recovery and sleepless nights, we struggled to connect.
 We’d talk but not understand each other’s needs.
 We faced competing circumstances — Jared advanced in his career while I attempted to return to mine with a new baby in tow.
-We’d argue and make up without finding resolution.
+We’d argue and make up without finding healthy conflict resolution.
 I’d sit in a room with my husband and feel alone while he felt confused and misunderstood.

 We fall to pieces in God’s presence